10 Skills Essential for Operating Room Nurses

 OR nurses have the ability to judge, analyze and respond appropriately to changing situations quickly.
 Everything will change in a second in the operating room.
 Every "routine" procedure has the ability to turn into a nightmare case.

 When the situation changes, the OR nurse needs to change with it.
 S/he has the ability to immediately judge what will be needed due to the change.
-I once saw a doctor cut into the vena cava accidentally.
+I once saw a doctor cut into a very large vein in the stomach area accidentally.
 It was my job to collect the supplies this change necessitated.
-I also had to judge which ones were needed first.
+I also had to judge which ones needed to be opened first.

 Critical thinking is necessary when interviewing a patient and learning s/he has a shellfish allergy.
-The nurse uses critical thinking to know not to prep the patient with iodophor solution.
-She also uses her/his critical thinking skills to decide on a replacement prep agent.
+Shellfish allergies are usually an allergy to iodine.
+The nurse uses critical thinking to know not to prep the patient with an iodine solution.
+S/he also uses her/his critical thinking skills to decide on a replacement prep agent.

-Integrity is such an important skill in the operating room.
+Integrity is a vital skill in the operating room.
 Nurses need to ask for help when needed.
 They need to admit when they do not understand something.
 They also need to admit their mistakes, and not try to push them off on others.

 At times the circulating nurse may forget to open something the scrub nurse asked for.
 If s/he does not have integrity, s/he may be tempted to let the scrub get yelled at.
 Your scrub nurse will soon become annoyed with you if you let this happen.
 And believe me, your scrub nurse can make you or break you.

-So much of what the OR nurse does is done from standing orders.
+Many actions OR nurses do is done from standing orders.
 The nurse needs to know which orders to fulfill because the doctor is not present in the department to ask.
 S/he operates alone for the most part.
 It is imperative to admit mistakes as soon as possible.

 8. Detail Oriented